Sunderland and Tyne Lustre Pottery

 The Tyne versions have a ship above the verse transfer.

 This bowl, although unmarked and undated, is finely potted and decorated, which suggests it was made in the 1840s.
-The transfer has scratches (a diagonal mark to the right of 'every' and another inside the 'm' of 'must') that are found on the later frog mug below, reliably attributed to CT Maling.
+The transfer has scratches (a diagonal mark to the right of 'every' and another inside the 'm' of 'must') that are also evident on the two mugs below, dated 1847 and 1856.

 C T Maling, Ouseburn Bridge Pottery, Newcastle